dilruu89/dilruu89.github.io/em-k _indexing.md

 ### Techniques/ Algorithms / Metrics

-The following are the techniques/analyses I mainly used in this project.
+The following are the techniques/analyses we mainly used in this project.

 1. Multidimensional Scaling
 2. Dimension Reduction